chaincatalyst/how-to-use-alchemy/README.md

 # Security

-I ran used slither for security purposes and didn't find any critical vulnerability.
+I used slither for security purposes and didn't find any critical vulnerabilities.
 The only warnings were because I'm multiplying a number before dividing it.
-This is a concern with solidity because solidity doesn't support decimals so if number from division is equal to decimal number the resul will be 0.
+This is a concern with solidity because solidity doesn't support decimals so if number from division is equal to decimal number the result will be 0.
 Unfortunately I don't see other way to do the math but all divisions vere properly tested in unit tests.

 Other than that it should be secure, of course it's a huge code base so we can never be 100% sure.